Samsung/netcoredbg/tests/README.md

 Test results can be exported to a file with `--logger` command line option.

-By default test binaries are descovered recursively under project `tests` directory.
+By default test binaries are discovered recursively under project `tests` directory.
 When tests should be executed on another machine, environment variable `TESTDIR` can override the location of test binaries.
 In that case recursive search is not performed and all test binaries should be located directly under `TESTDIR`.
 So for `TESTDIR=/tmp` the test binary files layout shoud be:
 ```
 /tmp/Example1Test.dll
 /tmp/Example1Test.pdb